grezniczek/emm_tools/README.md

 Version | Description
 ------- | --------------------
-v1.2.2  | Requires REDCap 10.1.0 (new granular admin privileges).
-v1.2.1  | Bug fix: Record log querying could not be turned on/off separately. v1.2.0  | Adds a link to the record actions that queries the record's log with MySQL Simple Admin. v1.1.6  | Finetuning of SQL sent to MySQL Simple Admin. v1.1.5  | Adds a link to the record actions that queries the record with MySQL Simple Admin.
+v1.2.1  | Bug fix: Record log querying could not be turned on/off separately; requires REDCap 10.1.0 (new granular admin privileges). v1.2.0  | Adds a link to the record actions that queries the record's log with MySQL Simple Admin. v1.1.6  | Finetuning of SQL sent to MySQL Simple Admin. v1.1.5  | Adds a link to the record actions that queries the record with MySQL Simple Admin.